VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There are no blossoms on the branches of a fig tree, instead it is inside the fruit**
+- ⚡ Daily fun fact: **The first letter Vanna White ever turned on the game show Wheel of Fortune was the letter "T."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">